llaville/php-compatinfo-db/docs/getting-started.md

 DATABASE_URL="postgresql://db_user:db_password@127.0.0.1:5432/db_name?serverVersion=11&charset=utf8"
 ```

-If you change database connection, you have to run following commands:
+If you change database connection, you have to run following command(s):

+- If you have CompatInfoDB 3.17 or lower
-* `vendor/bin/doctrine orm:schema-tool:create`
+  - `vendor/bin/doctrine orm:schema-tool:create`
-* `bin/compatinfo-db db:init`
+  - `bin/compatinfo-db db:init`

   At dependencies installation, Composer use the sqlite back-end.
 You need to set up in your environment the `DATABASE_URL` variable.

+- If you have CompatInfoDB 3.18 or greater
+  - `bin/compatinfo-db db:create`

+  At first run of CompatInfoDB, `DATABASE_URL` will be set to use default SQLite connection